-2. Bolts

-- 5. Pull up the rear of the cover plate until it clears the engine and then pull it off over the bolt heads and off the machine. - 6.
-To install the cover plate before operating the machine, slide the plate into place and secure it with the 3 bolts you loosened previously (Figure 21).
+- 2. Cover plate - 5.
+Slide the cover plate toward the right side of the machine, then pull it off over the bolts and off the machine. - To install the cover plate before operating the machine, slide the plate into place and secure it with the 3 bolts you loosened previously (Figure 21).